Degree Works & academic completion

 If I think my audit is incorrect, whom do I contact?

 Your advisor is your primary point of contact.
-If your academic advisor determines that your audit is incorrect, he/she will contact the Office of the Registrar for assistance.
+If your academic advisor determines that your audit is incorrect, they will contact the Office of the Registrar for assistance.

 How do I know which classes I need to take?